 With research showing daylight and views to nature being the #1 most desired amenity by employees, it’s no wonder there's an organization refining corporate windows around the United States and beyond.
 Gallen Burrel, Managing Director of Lighting Design at View, spoke about how and why their business specializes in smart window technology.

 Even though humans spend 90% of their time indoors, we still crave a connection to nature.
 Beyond an innate inclination, proper access to daylight also helps stimulate employee productivity by decreasing eye strain, headaches, and drowsiness.
-To overcome the eyesore of sometimes functional blinds, drapes, and curtains, View creates dynamic windows that filter light at a healthy level as the sun changes position throughout the day.
 Not only are dynamic windows a cost and energy-saving measure, but they pivot off of the central theme of the day: creating spaces that people want to be and can get their best work done in.

 3. Picture this: Virtual and augmented reality-powered design

 Perkins + Will Associates Leo Liu Xi and Ji Park let us walk a day in their shoes by diving straight into their world of augmented and virtual reality-powered design projects.
 Using AR and VR in architectural design means that designers can place themselves right in the space they’re trying to create.
 Want to see how high that countertop feels compared to people of different heights?

 Put on the glasses, ask a few people to go stand by the conceptualized counter, and see how well it would fit the needs of people who are going to use it day in and day out.
 Or, if a design associate is looking for client feedback they can literally show them what their new space will look like instead of crowding around a blueprint or 3D model.